Delaware Auto Insurance Guide: The Basics, Importance, Additional Coverage Options, and Factors Affecting Premiums

 - Application fraud is committed when falsely declaring where a vehicle is kept.
-If a vehicle is kept in another state during the week and is only brought back to Delaware at weekends, insurance companies should be aware of this.
-Falsely claiming that a vehicle is kept under locked conditions overnight is also an offence
+Insurance companies should know if a vehicle is kept in another state during the week and is only brought back to Delaware at weekends.

-- If a motorist fails to declare any previous claims or accident during the process of application, fraud will be deemed to have been committed
+- If a motorist fails to declare any previous claims or accidents during the process of application, fraud will be deemed to have been committed.

-- Application fraud has been committed if coverage is taken out where the policyholder will not be the principal driver.
-This particular form of fraud is normally used when the principal driver cannot obtain a policy elsewhere themselves
+- Application fraud has been committed if coverage is removed where the policyholder is not the principal driver.
+This particular form of fraud is normally used when the principal driver cannot obtain a policy elsewhere themselves.

 Filing a false claim usually relates to any of the categories below: